 A meeting with a psychologist involves assessment, treatment planning, and the use of empirically supported therapies tailored to your concerns and goals.
 You and your psychologist/therapist will work from a supportive and collaborative relationship where you can talk openly and safely.

 The average length of time for therapy is dependent on your goals and needs, but it is always up to you to decide how much and what type of therapy is right for you.
 The first step is getting in touch to discuss how we can help.
+The first time you meet with your psychologist, you can expect an assessment session in which you and your therapist will discuss your background and needs to determine whether psychology services at Winterholme are a good fit for your needs.
 If another program or person would service you better, we can help you make that referral.
 It is important to find the right match with a therapist who can best meet your needs so that you can feel comfortable and safe – we are happy to talk about this with you.

 A Psychologist can help if you are: